-- f.
-Utilization of Firing Systems. - (1) Trainers will know the misfire procedures as outlined in FM 3-34.214 as well as the appropriate TM for the type of firing system being used. - (2) When Modern Demolition Initiators (MDI) are used, trainers will ensure that they are familiar with the procedures as outlined in FM 3-34.214 and the Primadet instruction pamphlet. - (3) The electric dual firing system, as outlined in FM 3-34.214, is the preferred method for firing demolitions when positive detonation is required.
-Trainers are encouraged to use this method to the maximum extent possible in light of training objectives and the tactical scenario. - (4) Use of non-electric dual firing systems, as outlined in FM 3-34.214, may be used for specific training objectives or tactical scenarios. - (a) A test burn of time fuse will be performed to establish the burn rate. - (b) No one will go down range after detonation for a period of time equal to the burn time for the longest piece of time fuse in the firing system, or 10 minutes, whichever is greater. - (c) Dual prime all cratering charges with detonating cord.
+f.
+Utilization of Firing Systems.

+(1) Trainers will know the misfire procedures as outlined in TM 3-34.82 as well as the appropriate TM for the type of firing system being used.

+(2) When Modern Demolition Initiators (MDI) are used, trainers will ensure that they are familiar with the procedures as outlined in TM 3-34.82.

+(3) The electric dual firing system, as outlined in TM 3-34.82, is the preferred method for firing demolitions when positive detonation is required.
+Trainers are encouraged to use this method to the maximum extent possible in light of training objectives and the tactical scenario.

+(4) Use of non-electric dual firing systems, as outlined in TM 3-34.82, may be used for specific training objectives or tactical scenarios.

+(a) A test burn of time fuse will be performed to establish the burn rate.

+(b) No one will go down range after detonation for a period of time equal to the burn time for the longest piece of time fuse in the firing system, or 10 minutes, whichever is greater.

+(c) Dual prime all cratering charges with detonating cord.
 Never place blasting caps underground.
-All other caps will be handled IAW FM 3-34.214.
-Attach electrical and non-electrical caps to the detonating cord above ground. - (5) If possible, detonate charges on soil free from gravel, rock, metal, or other possible missiles to a depth of at least 6 inches.
-Provide a sandbag barricade of at least 1 m above surrounding level ground between the location of charge and personnel. - g.
+All other caps will be handled IAW TM 3-34.82.
+Attach electrical and non-electrical caps to the detonating cord above ground.

+(5) If possible, detonate charges on soil free from gravel, rock, metal, or other possible missiles to a depth of at least 6 inches.
+Provide a sandbag barricade of at least 1 m above surrounding level ground between the location of charge and personnel.

+g.
 Demolition Effects Simulators (DES).
 DES charges are explosives which use detonating cord, blasting caps, MDI, cardboard, sand and chalk to simulate explosives.
 DES training is not to be confused with Urban Breaching (technique that uses detonation cord as primary explosive).
 IET units conducting DES or Urban Breach training will require one of the top three unit representatives to be on site for the duration of the training event.
 DES and Urban Breaching are to be open with an authorized 10 minute demolition event window.

+(1) Safety.

-- (1) Safety. - (a) Follow all safety precautions in Regulation, TC 5-250, FM 3-34.214, and DA Pam 385-63. - (b) The minimum safe distance (MSD) requirements are the same for DES charges as the charge it simulates and the training being conducted, for example: 40 lbs cratering charge MSD is 342 m; the MSD for 40 lbs cratering DES charge is 342 m.
-The commander of the unit conducting training ensures proper MSD. - (c) Units are required to post a demolitions guard once DES charges are constructed.
-At no time will DES charges be unattended. - (d) Units will not combine DES charges with inert training devices at any time. - (2) Authorized DES charges, IAW FM 3-34.214:
+(a) Follow all safety precautions in Regulation, TM 3-34.82, and DA Pam 385-63.

+(b) The minimum safe distance (MSD) requirements are the same for DES charges as the charge it simulates and the training being conducted, for example: 40 lbs cratering charge MSD is 342 m; the MSD for 40 lbs cratering DES charge is 342 m.
+The commander of the unit conducting training ensures proper MSD.

+(c) Units are required to post a demolitions guard once DES charges are constructed.
+At no time will DES charges be unattended.

+(d) Units will not combine DES charges with inert training devices at any time.

+(2) Authorized DES charges, IAW TM 3-34.82:

-M118 sheet explosive
+- M118 sheet explosive

-M112 (C4) block
+- M112 (C4) block

-One-pound TNT block
+- One-pound TNT block

-M5A1 demolition block
+- M5A1 demolition block

-M183 demolition (satchel) charge
+- M183 demolition (satchel) charge

-M2A3 fifteen-pound shape charge
+- M2A3 fifteen-pound shape charge

-M3 forty-pound shape charge
+- M3 forty-pound shape charge

-Forty-pound cratering charge
+- Forty-pound cratering charge

-Bangalore torpedo
+- Bangalore torpedo

-M1 military dynamite
+- M1 military dynamite